BGA Assistant Instructor Courses

 BGA Assistant Instructor courses are facilitated by the BGA and delivered at gliding clubs.
 A significant amount of the training can be carried out at the candidates home club over whatever time period the candidate chooses.

-You can read about the course content in the training handbook.
+You can read about the course content in the Assistant Instructor training handbook.

 The course is currently designed to take experienced, current glider pilots and at the end produce capable and confident gliding instructors who can support their club’s training needs.
 The course is split into a number of elements that need to be completed in order;

-- BGA facilitated training review (a weekend).
+- BGA facilitated feedback/training review (a weekend).
 Known as the C module.

-- BGA facilitated consolidation training (5-7 consecutive days).
+- BGA facilitated training course (5-7 consecutive days).
 Known as the D module.
 Well worth booking this as soon as you are confident the B module training is progressing well.

 The course format is always evolving to ensure that it is as time efficient as is reasonably possible and that it continues to meet course candidates needs.